rocky-linux/documentation/docs/labs/systems_administration_I/lab5-networking.md

     !!!
 Question

-        What does FQDN stand for ?
+        What does FQDN stand for?
 And why is the result of your server plain server hostname different from its FQDN?

 3. Use the `hostnamectl` utility to view the current *hostnames*.
 Type: